helen-23/personal_website/README.txt

-This is the code for my personal CS portfolio.
+This is the code for my personal CS portfolio website.